Voineagulab/BrainCellularComposition/README.md

 In progress

 # Directory structure
 These scripts assume the below directory structure.
-Feel free to rename the root as best suits you, however the scripts use ./BrainCellularComposition_GitHub
+Feel free to rename the root as best suits you, however the scripts use ./BrainCellularComposition_GitHub.
+Please ave all downloaded files into ./Data/Raw

 ```
 ./BrainCellularComposition_GitHub